xavier-orcutt/FlatironCleaner/README.md

 # Initialize class
 processor = DataProcessorUrothelial()

-# Import dataframe with index date of interest
+# Import dataframe with PatientIDs and index date of interest
 df = pd.read_csv('path/to/your/data')

 # Load and clean data